-In September 2009 Eastlea moved into a newly refurbished building.
-In this bigger, better appointed building we provide spacious, well equipped accommodation.
+Eastlea moved into the school building on Skipton Close in September 2009 and we provide spacious, well equipped primary accommodation.
 We have eight classrooms each with a shared wet area and quiet area.
-In addition, we have a well stocked Library, Resource Room, a Computer Suite and a central hall, which is used for assemblies, PE and also serves as a dining hall.
+In addition, we have a well stocked Library, 'Haven' classroom, a Computer Suite and a central hall, which is used for assemblies, PE and also serves as a dining hall.

-In July 2019 Eastlea Primary was inspected by Ofsted and the inspectors agreed with the our self-evaluation that Eastlea is a GOOD school.
-We were judged to be GOOD in all areas - see page 5.
+In July 2019 Eastlea Primary was inspected by Ofsted and the inspectors agreed with our self-evaluation that Eastlea is a GOOD school.
+We were judged to be GOOD in ALL AREAS - see page 5.
 For further details of our very positive pupil outcomes in terms of academic achievement/progress see the links on our school website.

-The school has a hard play area with play equipment, a garden area, a developing enclosed nature area, a grassed area and new outdoor equipment for Early Years as well as an outdoor classroom used by the whole school.
+The school has a hard play area with play equipment, a garden area, a developing enclosed nature area, a grassed area and extensive outdoor space for Early Years as well as an outdoor classroom used by the whole school.

-Cramlington Kids Club, based on our site in 'mobile' accommodation, provides child care for babies and after school care for older children.
+Cramlington Kids Club, based on our site in 'mobile' accommodation, provides wrap around child care for babies and after school care for older children.